CGNS/HDF5 - An HPC implementation#

 No file is opened for writing by more than one program at a time.

-It is possible, within CGNS, to protect files from inadvertent writing by opening them as “read only”.
+Within CGNS, files can be protected from inadvertent writing by opening them as “read-only”.

 ”.

-The name of this node is user defined, and serves essentially as the name of the database itself.
-This name is used by the CGNS software to open the database.
+The name of this node is user-defined and serves essentially as the name of the database itself.
+The CGNS software uses this name to open the database.

 An HDF5 file may also contain other nodes below the root node beside CGNSBase_t